-Conserved: means the identification, protection, management and use of built heritage resources, cultural heritage landscapes and archaeological resources in a manner that ensures their cultural heritage value or interest is retained under the Ontario Heritage Act.
-This may be achieved by the implementation of recommendations set out in a conservation plan, archaeological assessment and/or heritage impact assessment.
+Conserved: means the identification, protection, management and use of built heritage resources, cultural heritage landscapes and archaeological resources in a manner that ensures their cultural heritage value or interest is retained.
+This may be achieved by the implementation of recommendations set out in a conservation plan, archaeological assessment and/or heritage impact assessment that has been approved, accepted or adopted by the relevant planning authority and/or decision-maker.
 Mitigative measures and/or alternative development approaches can be included in these plans and assessments.

 The PPS consistently emphasizes the need to conserve heritage resources that are subject or adjacent to development by ensuring that their heritage value is retained, which is achieved through the conservation of the heritage attributes that convey that value.

-Official Plan
+Toronto Official Plan, 2019

-The City of Toronto Official Plan Section 3.1.5: Heritage Conservation provides policies that direct the conservation of heritage resources.
+The City of Toronto Official Plan Chapter 3.1.5: Heritage Conservation provides policies that direct the conservation of heritage resources.

-Despite the fact that no properties on or adjacent to the Site are included in the Toronto Heritage Register, the following policies in Section 3.1.5 may still be considered relevant to the Site, given its cultural heritage value:
+Despite the fact that no properties on or adjacent to the Site are included in the Toronto Heritage Register, the following policies in Chapter 3.1.5 may still be considered relevant to the Site, given its cultural heritage value: